bionade24/bionade24.github.io/content/post/2022-04-13-extend-sailfish-rootfs-with-unused-partitions.md

 No, it doesn't.
 If your phone only has a `/dev/disk/by-partlabel/system` partition.
 If it has unused spaces, you could shrink it and create another partition to do the same, but I don't know for sure.
 If your system has a `/dev/disk/by-partlabel/system_a` and a `/dev/disk/by-partlabel/system_b`, this guide will work one by one for you.
 For example, the Xperia X has only a `system` partition and the Xperia XA2 does have a `system_a` and a `system_b` partition. so it won't work on the X but will work on the XA2.
 I don't know how it's on newer devices, if you find out, please let me know.

-Additionally, you wont't be able to reflash SailfishOS without reflashing Android first.
+Additionally, you won't be able to reflash SailfishOS without reflashing Android first.
 I'll release a blogpost how you can do that without having to install Windows and the Sony EMMA tool soon.
 Updating SailfishOS without reflashing it is absolutely fine.

-Preperations
+Preparations
 -

 As always, it's good to have a backup first, in case you miss up somehow anyway.
 Since SailfishOS is effectively Linux, I'm using [restic](https://restic.org), but you can use whatever tool you like.
 Additionally, you need shell access on your Sailfish device which you get by enabling the development mode, but that's it.